donaljof/UD_P5_MachineLearning/README.md

 For a simple check of the features provided the a feature_checker function of the poi_id_2_selection.py file was defined to loop through all features and count the number of non zero / non NaN item.
 The feature 'loan_advances' provides 3 useful results with 2 non-poi.
 Based on this the Loan Advances feature is unlikey to be a useful at identifying POI's and was removed.

-A number of new features were created, mostly to represent payments of email counts as fractions of total and therefore scale the features more appropriatly.
-For example two employees that excercise $100,000 worth of their shares might apprear similar in the 'exercised_stock_options' feature but if one employee had $200,000 total stock and the other had $4,000,000 in stock these sales of shares would not seem as equivelent.
-Creating reatio features for some of key financial features of each data point reduces the
+A number of new features were created, mostly to represent payments of email counts as fractions of total and therefore scale the features more appropriately.
+For example two employees that excercise $100,000 worth of their shares might apprear similar in the 'exercised_stock_options' feature but if one employee had $200,000 total stock and the other had $4,000,000 in stock these sales of shares would not seem as equivalent.
+Creating ratio features for some of key financial features of each data point reduces impact of outlier and introduces a degree of scaling to the featues.

 List of added features:
 'exercised_stock_ratio' = Fraction of excercised from total unrestricted stock available to excersise (not fully sure if deferred restircted stock should also be subtracted from this as not clear about the differnces between these)